-With only a few months left in the year, we would be remiss to not share some of the best new restaurants in the Twin Cities that opened in 2019.
-Between Minneapolis and St. Paul, the food options are absolutely divine and the new restaurateurs are really bringing their A-game.
+With only a few months left in the year, we would be remiss to not share some of the best new Twin Cities restaurants that opened in 2019.
+Between Minneapolis and St. Paul, the food options are absolutely divine and the new restauranteurs are really bringing their A-game.

 Prieto opened mid-Summer on the always-changing corner of Lyndale Ave.
 S and Lake St. From Falafel King to Hasty Tasty, to now Prieto, the corner of Lyn-Lake always radiates great smelling food no matter who inhabits that foodie corner.
 Alejandro Castillon, of Sonora Grill, opened Prieto to do what he does best – tacos and fun cocktails.
 They utilize the custom smoker from the last tenants to serve up some amazing slow-roasted pork shoulder tacos and ceviche with scallops.
 Yum!
 Also, if you belong to the side of humanity that hates Cilantro, you’re in luck, you won’t find one menu item that includes the greens.
 Can’t wait to give this one a try.